 - 1. AAFS Basic Requirements for Associate Member must be fulfilled; and - 2.
 Applicant must have earned a medical degree (MD, DO, DVM, or International Equivalent that would permit medical licensure in the United States or Canada), or a PhD in a biological science and have been actively engaged in their field of interest for at least one (1) year; and - 3.
-Be actively engaged in the field of forensic science, including: forensic medicine, veterinary medicine, or other biological science at the time of application; and - 4.
-Have made a significant contribution to the literature of forensic sciences, or have been pursuing a course of study as a resident in pathology or the disciplines described in paragraph 3, or have advanced the cause of forensic science in some other significant manner; and - 5.
-Two (2) letters of reference.
-References must be full Members or Fellows of the AAFS and must be able to comment knowledgeably on the applicant's qualifications.
+Be actively engaged in the field of forensic science, including forensic medicine, veterinary medicine, or other biological science at the time of application; and - 4.
+Have made a significant contribution to the literature of forensic sciences, or have been pursuing a course of study as a resident in pathology or the disciplines described in paragraph 3, or have advanced the cause of forensic science in some other significant manner; and - Two (2) letters of reference.
+References must be full Members or Fellows of the AAFS and must be able to comment knowledgeably on the applicant's qualifications. - 6.
+Provide a curriculum vitae or resume that indicates all items relevant to forensic science education, training, employment, and/or teaching.